 Our investment program in equipment at our facility in Hod-Hasharon, Israel, has been granted approved enterprise status and we are therefore eligible for tax benefits under the Israeli Law for the Encouragement of Capital Investments, 1959, referred to as the Investments Law.
 We also have been granted benefited enterprise status.
 We expect to utilize these tax benefits after we utilize our net operating loss carry forwards.
-As of December 31, 2016, our net operating loss carry forwards for Israeli tax purposes amounted to approximately \$46.6 million.
+As of December 31, 2017, our net operating loss carry forwards for Israeli tax purposes amounted to approximately \$53.0 million.
 To remain eligible for these tax benefits, we must continue to meet certain conditions stipulated in the Investments Law and its regulations and the criteria set forth in the specific certificate of approval.
 If we do not meet these requirements, the tax benefits would be canceled and we could be required to refund any tax benefits and investment grants that we received in the past.
 Further, in the future these tax benefits may be reduced or discontinued.
 If these tax benefits are cancelled, our Israeli taxable income would be subject to regular Israeli corporate tax rates.
-The standard corporate tax rate in Israel for 2017 is 24% and for 2018 and thereafter will be 23% and was 25.0% and 26.5% in 2016 and 2015, respectively.
+The standard corporate tax rate in Israel for 2018 and thereafter is scheduled to be 23.0% and was 24.0% in 2017 and 25.0% in 2016.

 Effective January 1, 2011, the Investment Law was amended.
 Under the amended Investment Law, the criteria for receiving tax benefits were revised.
-Under the transition provisions of the new legislation, a company may decide to irrevocably implement the new amendment while waiving benefits provided under the current law or to remain subject to the current law.
-In the future, we may not be eligible to receive additional tax benefits under this law.
+Under the transition provisions of the 2011 - Amendment, a company may decide to irrevocably implement the 2011 Amendment while waiving benefits provided under the Investment law's prior benefits programs or to remain subject to the Investment Law's prior benefits programs.
+In the future, we may not be eligible to receive additional tax benefits as were made available under the Investment law prior to the 2011 Amendment.
 The termination or reduction of these tax benefits would increase our tax liability, which would reduce our profits.
 Finally, in the event of a distribution of a dividend from the abovementioned tax-exempt income, in addition to withholding tax at the following rates: (i) Israeli resident corporation - 0%, (ii) Israeli resident individual - 20% in 2014 and onwards, and (iii) non-Israeli resident - 20% in 2014 and onwards subject to a reduced tax rate under the provisions of an applicable double tax treaty, would be subject to income tax on the amount distributed in accordance with the effective corporate tax rate which would have been applied had we not enjoyed the exemption.
 See "ITEM 10: Additional Information-Taxation-Israeli Tax Considerations and Government Programs."